Choco31415/JavaMediawikiBot/README.md

 ## Description

-JavaMediawikiBot is a library used for writing Mediawiki bots in Java.
+JavaMediawikiBot is a Java library used for writing Mediawiki bots.
+It supports most API requests and MW versions 1.18+. // TODO: Verify

-The library comes with experimental support for page parsing of templates, links, and more.

 ## Setup

 To create a bot, first create a GenericBot instance:

 ```
-import JavaMediawikiBot.GenericBot;

-public static void main(String[] args) {
 GenericBot bot = new GenericBot(new File("resources/mediawikiFamily.txt"), "en");
-}
 ```

-GenericBot takes two parameters on instantiation.
+A GenericBot takes two parameters.
 The first parameter points to a Mediawiki Family file, and the second parameter specifies the home family for the bot.

 ### Mediawiki Family File

-A Mediawiki Family file is a file containing all the information about the wikis a bot might be working with.
-This includes the url, abbreviation, and more.
+Called a Mediawiki Family file, this file contains information about the wikis a bot might be working with.
+This includes the address, abbreviation, and more.

-To generate a Mediawiki Family file, or borrow a pre generated family, please see the [JMB Family Generator repository](https://github.com/Choco31415/JMBFamilyGenerator).
+To generate a Mediawiki Family file, or borrow a pre generated family, please visit the [JMB Family Generator repository](https://github.com/Choco31415/JMBFamilyGenerator).

 ## Coding a Bot

-A GenericBot supports two different sets of commands: queries and actions.
+There are two main ways to perform actions with a GenericBot.

-Querying a Mediawiki site can be done through methods provided in the GenericBot class.
-A variety of methods are available.
+Querying a Mediawiki site is done through methods provided in the GenericBot class.

-Below is an example command to get the "Scratch Cat" page:
+Below is an example snippet to download the "Scratch Cat" page:

 ```
 PageLocation catPage = new PageLocation("en", "Scratch Cat");
 WikiPage page = bot.getWikiPage(cat, false);
 ```

-Editing or changing a Mediawiki site can be done through the APIcommand objects.
-The proper way to do so is to make an APIcommand object and to commit with the `APICommand()` command.
+Editing a Mediawiki site is done through APIcommand objects.
+First make an APIcommand object representing the desired action, then commit it with the `APICommand()` command.

-Below is an example command to append text to the "Scratch Cat" page:
+Below is an example snippet to append text to the "Scratch Cat" page:

 ```
-APIcommand command = new AppendText(catPage, "\n[[de:Scratch Katze]]", "This page needs an interwiki! ");
+APIcommand command = new AppendText(catPage, "\n[[de:Scratch Katze]]", "This page needs an interwiki!");
-APIcommand(command); // Run the command now!
+APIcommand(command); // Run the command!
 ```

-The two exceptions to the above project structure are site logins and file uploads.
-Methods for both are located directly in GenericBot:
+The two exceptions to the overarching organization are logging in and uploading files.
+Both can be done with methods located in GenericBot:

 ```
 bot.logIn(new User("en", "InterwikiBot"), "secretPassword");